-SMSOC10- Coding frame - Occupation of main wage earner when respondent was 14 years old
+SMSOC10- Coding frame - Occupation of main wage earner when respondent was 14 years old.
+NB - includes respondents coded to 4 digits and those coded to 3 digits and 1 digit only (see note below).

 NOTES: As with all new questions, the social mobility questions are subject to ONS monitoring of responses for several quarters, and should therefore be treated with caution.
 This is available for ONS and Government analysis only.